SaiSharathParsi1995/mastodon/doc/content/source/materials/ComputeLRIsolatorElasticity.md

 - Currently, this formulation is limited to small rigid deformations in the isolator.
 This is because the isolator deformations are transformed from the global to local coordinate systems using a transformation matrix that is calculated from the initial position of the isolator.
-However, seismic isolators are typically placed between two large concrete slabs (which are essentially rigid) and therefore the rigid body rotations in the isolators are usually negligible.
+However, seismic isolators are typically placed between two large concrete slabs (which are almost rigid) and therefore the rigid body rotations in the isolators are usually negligible.
-- The post buckling behavior of the isolator is modeled by a very small axial stiffness (1/1000)th of initial stiffness, in order to avoid numerical convergence issues.
+- The post-buckling behavior of the isolator is modeled using a very small axial stiffness ($1/1000^{th}$) of initial stiffness, in order to avoid numerical convergence problems.
 - The mass of the LR bearing is not modeled in this material model.
-The user can model the mass of the isolators using NodalKernels and following a procedure similar to that shown in modeling the superstructure mass in the examples above.
+The user can model the mass of the isolators using NodalKernels, and following a procedure similar to that shown in modeling the superstructure mass in the examples above.

 !syntax parameters /Materials/ComputeLRIsolatorElasticity